How To Eat To Get Lean – Complete Meal Plan

 Technically this isn’t exactly true as hormones affect water retention.
 Those hormone levels vary due to menstrual cycle, stress, lack of sleep, etc.

-Living At Your Maintenace Level
+Eating At Your Maintenace Level

 By staying at your maintenance level and exercising, you will burn fat and gain muscle gradually.
 It’s called recomposition.
 Muscle weighs more than fat, so as you lose fat and gain muscle, the scales balance out.
 But you see visual changes in the mirror.
 And feel much better.